bsmg/beat-saber-community-wiki/modding/example-mod.md

 ![Events](/uploads/modding-example-v-2/18-resultsevents.png "Events")

 Before we forget, lets head back to `Plugin.cs` one final time.
-Let's be sure to create our GameObject and attach our `ResultsViewer` class when we enter `Menu` from the `GameCore` scene.
+Let's be sure to create our GameObject and attach our `ResultsViewer` class when we enter `MenuCore` from the `GameCore` scene.

+>This screenshot is outdated.
+To reflect the newest Beat Saber update, change `Menu` to `MenuCore`.
+{.is-danger}

 ![Final Thing](/uploads/modding-example-v-2/19-addingtotransition.png "Final Thing")